Arman-Markaryan/Arman-Markaryan/README.md

 |---------------------------------------------------------------------------------------------------------|

-(Side Note: When looking click on "code" not preview - It won't look cool in preview mode).
+(Side Note: When viewing the "read me", click on "code" not preview - It won't look cool in preview mode).